 Effective July 1, 2022, the Bureau had an 18-month subscription for the use of a Customer Relationship Management Application.
-An initial subscription liability was recorded in the amount of \$14,850.
-As of June 30, 2023, there is no remaining subscription liability.
-The subscription carried an interest rate of 2.0240%.
-The value of the right to use asset as of June 30, 2023, of \$14,850 with accumulated amortization of \$9,900.
+An initial subscription liability and asset was recorded in the amount of \$14,850.
+As of June 30, 2024, there is no remaining subscription liability or subscription asset.
+As of June 30, 2024, the Bureau no longer utilizes this software.